Blog, Hairloss

 Carbohydrates

 Indians love rice.
 It has been part of our day-to-day lives for centuries and is more of a tradition and culture rather than just food—especially for South Indians.
-Disappointingly, as per the study, diets rich in carbohydrates even in simpler forms may contribute to hair loss.
+Disappointingly, as per the study, diets rich in carbohydrates, even in simpler forms, may contribute to hair loss.
 Because carbohydrates increase sebum (oil) production in the scalp.
 The minimal amount of sebum release is normal to protect the scalp.
 Whereas, an excess amount of it can lead to inflammation that is harmful to hair health.

-Sugary foods such as traditional sweets contain large amounts of carbohydrates.
+Sugary foods, such as traditional sweets, contain large amounts of carbohydrates.
 They attack the regulation of insulin hormone, which negatively affects blood vessels in the scalp.
 People should avoid eating too much carbohydrates, such as cakes, candies, cookies, sweets, rice, pasta, and bread.
 Eating complex carbohydrates that include grains, beans and vegetables is encouraged.

 Mercury content in Fish

 While fish provides many omega-3 acids that promote hair growth, the mercury content in certain fish affects hair.
 A study performed with two women experiencing hair loss found they had high mercury levels in their blood from eating fish.
-The hair loss gradually reduced after stopping the intake of mercury-rich fish.
+The hair loss is gradually reduced after stopping the intake of mercury-rich fish.

 The Food and Drug Administration (FDA) recommends eating 2-3 servings of fish per week due to its high nutritional value.
 Thus, eating mercury-free fish such as tuna, salmon, and cod, could be beneficial for people experiencing hair loss.